Possession of Drug Paraphernalia

 Drug paraphernalia charges often accompany drug possession and drug distribution charges.
 In fact, many people assume that drug paraphernalia charges are not as serious as a drug possession or drug distribution offense.
 In fact, some individuals may willingly plead to a drug paraphernalia charge as opposed to risking a conviction for a drug possession charge.

 While a drug paraphernalia charge may not carry the same stigma associated with drug possession charges, you should still consult with a Tennessee criminal defense attorney for pleading to such a charge.
 A conviction for drug paraphernalia is still a serious matter and can result in significant penalties.
-Contact the Memphis criminal defense law firm of Douglass & Runger, Attorneys at Law, to learn more.
+Contact the Memphis criminal defense law firm of Douglass & Runger, PLLC, Attorneys at Law, to learn more.

 What is Drug Paraphernalia?